-The scroll opens with a benediction sheet framed by the same ornamentation as the megillah itself.
+The scroll opens with a benediction sheet that is stitched to its first membrane.
+Both - the benediction sheet and the scroll - are framed with the same ornamentation.
 The text panels along all the membranes are framed by stenciled repeating decorations.
 They are composed of "white" (in reality it is the color of the parchment) pairs of stylized birds and floral motifs (only some elements of them are painted in blue, red, or gold), and gold palmettes.
 The background of the sections is alternately painted in red or blue.
 The scroll ends with a decorative cartouche with a coat of arms with a double-headed eagle.
 Another family emblem in a decorative cartouche is partly preserved on the right edge of the first membrane; probably it is a rampant lion turned to the left, with a palm (?) branch or a lulav in its forelegs.

 The scroll is mounted on a wooden roller.

 Length of the sheets in the scroll: 1) (benediction sheet) ca. 650 mm, 2) 725 mm, 3) ca. 660 mm, 4) ca. 665 mm, 5) ca. 710 mm, 6) ca. 655 mm, 7) ca. 655 mm, 8) ca. 670 mm.

 Dimensions of the selected details in the scroll:

 - opening decoration (partly preserved, placed just after the benediction sheet): 150x55 mm;